About This Site

 The other large gap is the software of both the HP plus program and the exchange library.
 In contrast to original HP software, which can still be recovered from common application tapes, there is almost no source available for the non-HP software.

-Other sources for this site include fabulous internet collections like hpmuseum.net or hp9825.com, as well as many others which are recommened within the links section.
+Other sources for this site include fabulous internet collections like hpmuseum.net or hp9825.com, as well as many others which are recommended within the links section.
 I was a bit lazy in including references to all sources on every page.
-Actually this site hasn't any scientific ambition, so please don't be too serious with me.
+Actually, this site hasn't any academic ambition, so please don't be too serious with me.
 A real problem are references for some of the pictures which are included on this site.
 Many illustrations have been produced on my own, either through scanning, photographing or drawing, but some are taken from the internet.
 For such old systems, pictures are heavily re-used along the community.
 If there is any legal concern in using those pictures, please let me know and I either include a reference or even remove those pictures from the site.

 Vintage computing would be half the fun without taking up the challenge for getting those systems back to life.
 I'm a practical person and so I've included a handful of experience and knowledge in how to perform some of the most common tasks, mostly in the form of tutorials.
 And I've included information about some projects I'm currently working on, like dumping all those ROMs, saving tapes, building replacements for defective ROMs and developing some utility software and making them available for download.

 Finally, please don't be too strict with the language on this site.
-I'm giving some effort in writing as correct and understandable as possible, but as you may guess, I'm not a native english speaker.
+I'm giving some effort in writing as correct and understandable as possible, but as you may guess, I'm not a native English speaker.
 However, although many of the 9845 have been produced in Germany, maintaining a site like this in German won't make too much sense.

 Acknowledgements